brukcodes/restaurant-menu/README.md

 ## Configuration

 Create a `.env` file in the project root and set any required environment variables.
-Example:
+Example;
 ```
 PORT=3000
 DATABASE_URL=postgres://user:password@localhost:5432/restaurant_menu